-As we age, we develop little pockets of fat underneath our eyes and often form a hooded upper lid.
+As we age, we develop little fat pockets underneath our eyes and often form a hooded upper lid.
 I apply eye makeup to minimize this as much as possible.
 There is never shimmer on the brow bone, and I work with the natural arch of my brow and fill in only where they are sparse with a very light hand.
 Thicker brows are the style right now, but that would look rather odd on me because my natural brows are not now, nor have they ever been very thick.
-You can see from the old photo below that if I still wore my hair and makeup in the same way, it would not be a good look for my sixty-year-old face.
-This is an extreme comparison, but I promise you, I still see women who are wearing their high school hairstyles and makeup twenty-plus years later.
-Our faces and skin physically change over time, as do the trends.
-We need to keep an open mind about what flatters us or maybe not so much as we age.

 A light hand in applying makeup and consistently removing all of it before you go to bed at night are the most important tips I can offer you.

-I apply liner only to the top lid into and under the lashline.
+I apply liner only to the top lid and on the upper waterline.
 The line always ends above and before the corner of my eye.
 Avoid any tail to the brows or your eyeliner because it visually brings your face downward.

 Remember to keep an open mind about trends, study your face and hair color in natural light.
 Do those colors clash with each other or your coloring?
 Evaluate your makeup at the end of the day.
 Did your lip color travel into the lines around your mouth?
 Did your mascara smudge and flake?
 Did your foundation cake and gather in your laugh lines?
 These are good things to know and keep in mind as you apply your makeup tomorrow.
 The world isn’t lit like a bathroom.
 Check your makeup in different lighting to make sure you aren’t applying it too dark.
 I use a lighted mirror by Ott-Lite, which simulates natural daylight.